Features

 Connect local diagnostics to Castrel's intelligence.

-Castrel Proxy is a lightweight local Bridge client.
-It connects to a remote Castrel Bridge Server over WebSocket, receives instructions from the server, executes them on your machine, and sends results back.
+Castrel Proxy is a lightweight local proxy client.
+It connects to Castrel over WebSocket, receives instructions from the server, executes them on your machine, and sends results back.

-• Command execution: run shell commands (strictly controlled by a whitelist)
+• Command execution: run shell commands (governed by workspace policy + local allowlist)

 • Document operations: read / write / edit files (with path and size constraints)